Rutland Avenue Shared Path Project

 • We live in Saleham Street and would like to know how emergency vehicles, if required, are going to be able to access our home in a timely manner with the number of “traffic calming” measures surrounding us.
 Would you please confirm this issue has been considered, addressed and the outcome.

-Amanda60 asked about 6 years ago
+Amanda60 asked almost 7 years ago

 Hello and in response to your question.....